stitchdata/docs/_replication/replication.md

 title: Extracting data
 permalink: /replication/
 keywords:

-content-type: "category-page"

-level: "category"
-icon: replication
-display-title: "Replication"
-display-summary: "Manage replication for your integrations."
-weight: 5

 summary: "Documentation and guides for configuring and managing data replication for your Stitch integrations."

 feedback: false
 toc: false

+content-type: "category-page"
 key: "replication"

+level: "category"

+# -------------------------- #
+#       HOME PAGE DATA       #
+# -------------------------- #

+## Used to display info on the home page as a category tile

+icon: "replication"
+display-title: "Extracting data"
+display-summary: "Get the data flowing with Stitch's simple, straightforward replication settings."
+weight: 5

 # --------------------------- #
 #          CATEGORIES         #